rachellesg/rachelles-rapid-race/postmortem.md

 For each, please include code examples.

 ### Code snippet up to 20 lines.

+This went pretty well as I initially had multiple duplicating functions performing the exact same thing.
+Refactored it on Akira's recommendation and shortened it to one function for all 3 modes.

 > function showWord (words,phrases,css) {
 >    if (stage < 4) {